VismayVora/VoiceOS/README.md

 DISPLAY_NUM=1
 ```

-Set the screen dimensions (recommended: stay within XGA/WXGA resolution), and put in your key from [Anthropic Console](https://console.anthropic.com/settings/keys).
+Set the screen dimensions (recommended: stay within XGA/WXGA resolution), and put in your key.

 2. Start the Streamlit app: